How to Care for Dyed or Bleached Hair

 - Don't bleach your hair unless it is healthy and strong.
 If you dye weak and brittle hair, you may end up completely burning your hair and, in the worst of cases, losing your hair.

 - Prepare your hair before changing color.
 This is especially important if you're going to bleach your hair.
 Begin the treatments at least a month before the procedure.
 This will prepare and strengthen your hair to take the "beating."

 *There are a lot of things you can buy to strengthen your hair, but natural is always the best way to go.

 Before You Dye or Bleach

-Always dye your hair when it is dirty, never do it on clean hair.
+- Always dye your hair when it is dirty; never dye clean hair.
 Why?
 Dirty hair has natural oils that act as natural protection, plus the hair dye will distribute more evenly.
 Don't wash your hair for at least 48 hours before the day of the procedure.

 - Mix a little bit of your favorite hair conditioner with 1/2 tsp of jojoba oil.

 - Apply this mixture to your hair 20 minutes before dyeing it.

 - Leave it on and apply hair dye.
 (Yes, apply the hair dye on top of the jojoba oil mixture.)